ucdavisdatalab/workshop_intro_to_sql/README.md

 category LIKE 'act%';
 ```

 You can also use the wildcard character at the beginning of the word as well.
-We'll use a *WHERE* clause a lot later so we'll leave this topic for now.
+The % wildcard is useful for fairly simple situations.
+You can also use regular expressions to match in more complicated situations.
+Read more about using regular expressions [here](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Regular-Expressions).